tarantool/doc/doc/reference/reference_sql/sql.rst

 Functions can be invoked anywhere that the SQL syntax allows a literal or a column name for reading.
 Function parameters can include any number of SQL values.
-If a SELECT statement's result list has a million rows, and the select list invokes a non-deterministic function, then the function is called a million times.
+If a SELECT statement's result set has a million rows, and the :ref:`select list <sql_select_list>` invokes a non-deterministic function, then the function is called a million times.

 To create a Lua function that you can call from SQL, use